Clustering-based redshift estimation: method and application to data: Application to data

 \subsection{The WISE infrared survey}

-The Wide-Field Infrared Survey Explorer \citep[WISE;][]{wright10} is a mid-infrared survey satellite which provides us with all-sky observations in four bands, centered at 3.4, 4.6, 12, and 22 $\mu$m (W1 to W4, hereafter).
-In order to maintain homogeneous WISE sample, we first select WISE sources with magnitude cut $[W_1]<16.5$.
+We now apply the clustering redshift technique to a dataset from the Wide-Field Infrared Survey Explorer \citep[WISE;][]{wright10}, a mid-infrared survey satellite which provides us with all-sky observations in four bands, centered at 3.4, 4.6, 12, and 22 $\mu$m (W1 to W4, hereafter).
+As an illustration we select sources with a magnitude cut $[W_1]<16.5$ and three different selections in color space: